 “He’ll begin that progression and then give us the potential for some outfield depth,” Red Sox manager John Farrell said.
 “Recognizing there’s an injury in which he’s coming back from, everything in his workouts right now suggests this is a worthy situation to take a look at.
 That’s where it ends, to try and create as many options as possible for this team.”

-Torres will eventually add depth to the Red Sox outfield, which they currently don’t have, when he is ready to return.
+Torres will add depth to the Red Sox outfield, which they currently don’t have.
 However it is unknown when he will make his debut for the Red Sox.
 Farrell has said that there is no timetable or set date for Torres to make his debut with the team.